HEAL - Hubs of Expressive Arts for Life to Prevent and Address Family Violence

 Year 4: Knowledge Mobilization & Hubs for Professional Development

-The HEAL team will synthesize the findings, and create various knowledge products for a range of audiences using diverse dissemination platforms.
+The HEAL team has synthesized the findings and created various knowledge products for a range of audiences using diverse dissemination platforms.
 The HEAL Project will evolve to become a space for multisector partners to network, exchange information and resources, and collaborate on new Expressive Arts projects.
-The community will also disseminate findings through public-facing reports to continue involving participants in the change-making process.

 Community of Practice members: